webman-php/webman-manual/resource/doc/en/components/validation.md

 ])->validate();
 ```

-To specify a database connection, prepend the connection name to the table:
+To specify a database connection, prefix the table name with the connection name:

 ```php
 Validator::make($data, [